By February 2022, every home in Scotland needs interlinked fire alarms – so when one goes off, they all go off.

 The ATEC24 Community Alarm and Telecare service is for people who may need a bit of help to stay safe in their home.
-We do this by providing you with alarm equipment.
+We do this by giving you alarm equipment.
 If your alarm is activated, it alerts our team of monitoring and response officers.
-They will then contact you or your family/friends to make sure you are safe and well, and if not will send out highly trained emergency responders when required in an emergency.
+They will then contact you or your family/friends to make sure you are safe and well, and if not will send out highly trained emergency responders in an emergency.
 The monitoring and response team can respond 24 hours a day, 365 days a year.
 They can also help you with any enquiries, worries and concerns that you may have.

 Some of the alarms that could help you include: